joeyday/glideguide.blog/_drafts/glidequery-perks-part-1.md

 As I said, using `getValue` avoids this bug, but GlideQuery shines here for not having the problem in the first place.

-(Note there are better ways to load values into an array with GlideQuery, so don't follow this example—I'll give you a better one in Part 3.
-Also note the real issue here is pass-by-reference combined with the way GlideRecord objects mutate when the `next` method is called, as I explained in Part 0 of this series.
+(Note there are better ways to load values into an array with GlideQuery, so don't follow this example—I'll give you a better one in Part 3 of this series.
+Also note the real issue here is pass-by-reference combined with the way GlideRecord objects mutate when the `next` method is called, as I explained in Part 0.
 GlideQuery not only avoids pass-by-reference but also any kind of object mutation, but that's another thing I'll cover in Part 3.)

 ## Strict comparisons are possible